peterpolidoro/machine-communication-presentation/text.md

 So the researcher wants you to go back to the drawing board and think of another way to transmit sounds to the mouse.

+The transmitter most certainly will not look like R2D2, but for now let us use that as a place holder representation of whatever transmitter we end up using.

 [Sound is Mechanical](sound)

 Sound is a mechanical process of air vibrations acting on the mouse ear drum.